Nick

 but the position is essentially that:

-Most scientists advise that it's serious and can be affected by
+a) Most scientists advise that it's serious

 collective government action to reduce carbon emissions